JackWoo-Github/JackWoo-Github/README.md

 ### Hey Yo!
 This is JackWoo😜
-#### I am excited about finding creative solutions to seemingly intractable problems!<br/>And I hope to bring about great business value by marrying data science with Economics...
+#### I am excited about finding creative solutions to seemingly intractable problems!<br/> Marrying data science with Economics, I hope to bring about great business value...

 🛠️ My Tech kits:
 - Softwares: